Saving for Specific Goals

 Emergency Fund Planning

 An emergency fund is a crucial part of financial planning, providing a safety net for unexpected expenses such as medical bills, car repairs, or job loss.
-Aim to save three to six months’ worth of living expenses in a readily accessible account, such as an easy-access savings account.
+Aim to save six to nine months’ worth of living expenses in a readily accessible account, such as an easy-access savings account.

 Start by calculating your essential monthly expenses, including housing costs, utilities, groceries, transportation, and insurance.
 Multiply this amount by the number of months you want to cover to determine your emergency fund target.